GYCinc/DaHub/README.md

 - **Dependencies:** No external UI libraries; components will be custom-built to maintain a lean footprint.
 Icons are inline SVGs.

 ## 4. Current Status & Roadmap
 - **Current Status:** The application is feature-complete for its initial scope.
-The inbox is a functional class preparation queue, the history serves as an archive, and user actions are fully implemented.
+The inbox is a functional class preparation queue, the accomplishments section serves as an archive, and user actions are fully implemented.
 - **Roadmap:**
   - Connect components to a backend or persistent data source.
   - Integrate Gemini API for data-driven, intelligent features.